sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

-### 1.18 Check DPU status and Link after kernel panic
+### 1.17 Check DPU status and pcie Link after kernel panic

 #### Steps